oscdev-io/birdplan/tests/t40_bgp/t58_large_community_functions_inbound/README.md

 Router r1 should be receiving routes from e1 test cases.

-**Tests for large community functions (inbound):**
+In terms of test "test_bgp_large_community_localpref_minus_1":
+  - Router r1 should receive a route from e1 with the local pref adjustment large community and -1 from the local_pref.

+In terms of test "test_bgp_large_community_localpref_minus_2":
+  - Router r1 should receive a route from e1 with the local pref adjustment large community and -2 from the local_pref.

-In terms of test "test_bgp_as_path_too_long":
+In terms of test "test_bgp_large_community_localpref_minus_3":
-  - ExaBGP e1 should export a prefix with too many ASNs in the AS-PATH to router to r2, router r2 should filter the prefix and add a large community indicating the reason.
+  - Router r1 should receive a route from e1 with the local pref adjustment large community and -3 from the local_pref.

+## Diagram

 ```plantuml
 @startuml